arjhun/arduino-sf501remote/README.md

 # arduino-sf501remote library by Arjen Klaverstijn
 An Arduino library to control SF-501 RF switches by Flamingo (Smartwares.eu) .
-Theoratically you can control 65,536 remotes with each 15 sockets.
+Theoratically you can control 65,536 remotes with each 15 sockets/ button pairs (on/ off).

 To start using the library include it and create a new Sf501Remote object